mariomhawej/SEBALI-SEBALIGEE/README.md

 # SEBALI
 Automated evapotranspiration retrieval model with missing soil-related datasets using Landsat 8 or Sentinel-2/MODIS satellite images.

-An ArcGIS toolbox and a GEE ET model
+An ArcGIS toolbox and GEE L8 and S2 models

 For full documentation, kindly refer to:
 1. Mhawej, Mario, Arnaud Caiserman, Ali Nasrallah, Ali Dawi, Roula Bachour, and Ghaleb Faour.
 "Automated evapotranspiration retrieval model with missing soil-related datasets: The proposal of SEBALI."
 Agricultural Water Management 229 (2020): 105938.